 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 French General Comte de Rochambeau and the French Army Memorial (here, next to this marker); Hessian Soldiers Memorial (here, next to this marker); The Royal Deux-Ponts Memorial (here, next to this marker); The Battle of Cooch's Bridge (here, next to this marker); Washington-Rochambeau Revolutionary Route (here, next to this marker); Delaware Militia (here, next to this marker); Marquis de Lafayette (a few steps from this marker); Preserving the History of the Battlefield (within shouting distance of this marker).
 Touch for a list and map of all markers in Newark.

 Credits.
 This page was last revised on October 9, 2019.
-This page originally submitted on September 21, 2019, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 39 times since then.
+It was originally submitted on September 21, 2019, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 57 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on September 21, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.